Samsung June 2021 update rolling out now to these devices - 9to5Google

 Above the “flagship” Galaxy S series, Samsung’s Galaxy Note devices seek to offer the best that Android has to offer in terms of productivity, as best exemplified by the built-in S Pen.
 Given the Galaxy Note phones are traditionally more expensive, they enjoy a similar level of frequent updates, consistently keeping them on the latest patch for years after release.

-Interestingly, the June 2021 patch has arrived for the Galaxy Note series in reverse order, with the Note 9 in Germany getting it first, the Note 10/10+ in the US second, and most recently the Note 20 in a full global rollout.
+Interestingly, the June 2021 patch has arrived for the Galaxy Note series in reverse order, with the Note 9 in Germany getting it first and later rolling out to unlocked devices, the Note 10/10+ in the US second, and most recently the Note 20 in a full global rollout.

 - Galaxy Note 20 (US) — N98XXXUES2DUE1